wesleytodd/express-openapi/README.md

 This pacakge document's itself as `@express/openapi`.
 This is because we (the Express TC) have been discussng adopting the npm scope for publishing "core maintained" middleware modules.
 This is one such middleware.
-While we are working out the details of this I am publishing this moudle under my personal scope.
+While we are working out the details of this I am publishing this module under my personal scope.
 When that is resolved we will move it over to the main scope and I will deprecate this module.

 Install & usage step for now: `$ npm i @wesleytodd/openapi` & `const openapi = require('@wesleytodd/openapi')`